achmelev/lilac/trunk/docs/web/markdowns/reference.markdown

 ###Debug variables statement

 A debug variables statement specifies a mapping between the [local variables](variable-statement) in a method and variables in the original [source file](source-file-statement).
-It is a [block statement](#statements) with with [debug variable statements](#debug variable statement) as members as defined in the following EBNF expression:
+It is a [block statement](#statements) which contains a sequence of [debug variable statements](#debug variable statement) as defined in the following EBNF expression:

     ::ebnf
     debug variables statement = 'debug', 'variables',{'types'} '{', {debug variable}, '}' ;